 By Aidan Casey, AristaMD.

-How telehealth tools like eConsults can help close the gap in care and ensure timely treatment for all.
+How telehealth systems like eConsults can help close the gap in care and ensure timely treatment for all

 There is a growing problem with access to specialty care that tools like eConsults can help solve.
 Many factors contribute to this specialist shortage, and the problem is only getting worse.